Niccolò Giani: Biography

-In 1934, his essay "Outlines on the social order of the State" resulted in him obtain the post of free lecturer in Labor Law and Social Security and then the chair of History and Doctrine of Fascism at the University of Pavia; in 1935, however, after having married Maria Rosa Sampietro, he volunteered for the Second Italo-Ethiopian War by enlisting with the rank of capomanipolo (lieutenant) of the Voluntary Militia for National Security in the 128th Blackshirt Battalion "Vercelli".
+In 1934, his essay "Outlines on the Social Order of the State" resulted in him obtaining the post of free lecturer in labor law and social security and then the chair of History and Doctrine of Fascism at the University of Pavia; in 1935, however, after having married Maria Rosa Sampietro, he volunteered for the Second Italo-Ethiopian War by enlisting with the rank of capomanipolo (lieutenant) of the Voluntary Militia for National Security in the 128th Blackshirt Battalion "Vercelli".
 After returning from Ethiopia, in late 1936 Giani returned to the position of director of the School of Fascist Mysticism, resuming the publication of the "Notebooks of the school of Fascist mysticism", dealing with various issues; in 1937 he founded a monthly magazine, Dottrina fascista (Fascist Doctrine), which became the official magazine of the School of Fascist Mysticism, in which in 1939 he published the "Decalogue of the new Italian", taken from the writings and speeches of Arnaldo Mussolini.

 He also devoted himself to journalism, becoming director of the newspaper Cronaca prealpina in Varese and collaborating with various newspapers, including Tempo di Mussolini.
 In 1938 he was among the signatories of the Manifesto of Race, supporting the proclamation of the Italian Racial Laws, and in 1939 he took part in the anti-Jewish campaign from the pages of Cronaca prealpina, based on his own convictions of "spiritual racism", complementary to the Nazi "biological racism"; in 1939 he published the article "Why we are anti-Semites".

 In 1939, after long pressuring by Giani, the official seat of the School of Fascist Mysticism moved to "Il Covo", with a ceremony presided over by the secretary of the PNF Achille Starace.
 Over the years the "Covo" had been transformed into a permanent museum of the Fascist Revolution, and starting from 15 November 1939 the entire building had been proclaimed a "national monument" complete with an "honor guard" made of squadrists and war veterans.
-Between 19 and 20 February 1940, on the occasion of the tenth anniversary of the school's foundation, Giani organized the "National Convention of Fascist Mystic" in Milan, which in his intentions should have been the first of the a series, but none followed due to Italy’s entry into World War II.
+Between 19 and 20 February 1940, on the occasion of the tenth anniversary of the school's foundation, Giani organized the "National Convention of Fascist Mystic" in Milan, which in his intentions should have been the first of a series, but none followed due to Italy’s entry into World War II.